Carmenwiggins/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-work as a group with TA sheri Rosalia. .
-Thank you sheri for all your help. also research and copy snipits from google.
+work as a group with TA sheri Rosalia Michelle petras , Kat Snider  and Haritha. .
+Thank you sheri for all your help. also research and copy snipits from google and stock overflow